cipher387/cipher387/README.md

 <b>28.03.2022</b>
 <a href="https://github.com/cipher387/code-understanding-tools">Code understanding tools</a>- list of tools for understanding other people's code.

+<b>18.04.2022</b>

+<a href="https://github.com/cipher387/awesome-grep">Awesome GREP</a> - list of GREP modifications and alternatives for a variety of purposes

+<b>07.05.2022</b>

+<a href="https://cipher387.github.io/webcamcse/">WebcamCSE</a> — Google Custom Search engine for searcing in webcams aggregators.

 To be continued...

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=cipher387" alt="cipher387" /> </p>